usnistgov/sctools/dita/examples/nist-example/README.md

-# Example With External Resources and Relative URIs
+# Examples With External Resources, Relative URIs, Tailoring Component

-This example uses the `@localUri` attribute to handle relative URI references from the XCCDF and CPE dictionary files to their respective OVAL files.
-Each
+These examples demonstrate use of the `@localUri` attribute to handle relative URI references from the XCCDF and CPE dictionary files to their respective OVAL files, use of `@scope` for external (Internet) resources.
-`<scapComponent>` resource is referenced externally, so `@scope` is set to `external`.

 Adapted from the [NIST SCAP 1.3 page](https://csrc.nist.gov/Projects/Security-Content-Automation-Protocol/SCAP-Releases/SCAP-1-3 "NIST SCAP 1.3 page") source data stream example.